rajshah4/NBA_SportVu/README.md

 Basic_EDA.R - My working EDA analysis file.

 EDA_NBA_SportVu.Rmd - A markup document showing basic EDA on the movement data.
-I published it at Rpubs, http://rpubs.com/rshah4/EDA_NBA_SportVu
+I published it at http://projects.rajivshah.com/sportvu/EDA_NBA_SportVu.html

+PBP_NBA_SportVu.Rmd - A markup document showing how to merge play by play data with the SportVu movement data.
+It is published at http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html